 Generally, you won't need a permit for:

 - topless barmaids

-- G-string promotions or ticket sellers (clothing must not be transparent and provide total covering).
+- G-string promotions or ticket sellers (when clothing provides total covering).

-You can be prosecuted, or have your permit cancelled, if you or your staff carry out the following activities:
+You can be prosecuted, or have your permit cancelled, if you, your staff or performers carry out:

 - oral sex

 - sexual intercourse

 - placing genitalia or anus close to someone's face

 - soliciting for prostitution.

 Investigations show a trend of adult entertainers' genitalia touching patrons during 'lap dances'.
 This is not allowed under Clause 14 of the Code.